yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 {{< imgs
     "./menu.png| For now, just the menu and soundtrack sections (Super Mario 3D All-Stars)"
   >}}

+## Nvidia specific fixes

+Recent Nvidia Geforce drivers introduced a performance regression, important enough that we had to recommend our users to stay on older driver versions until we could figure out what was going on.
+Turns out, the newer drivers don't seem to like how Qt handles VSync, so [Rodrigo](https://github.com/ReinUsesLisp) fixed it by [calling `SwapBuffers` from the emulation thread](https://github.com/yuzu-emu/yuzu/pull/4692).
+This change means that Nvidia users are free to use the latest driver version without fearing low framerate.

+Just in time for Ampere's release, eh!

 ## Bug fixes and improvements